 The thermistor shall be monitored for resistance value to detect failure of the thermistor assembly.
 An open failure will result in extremely high resistance, which is interpreted as extremely low temperature by the sensing circuit.
 A short circuit failure mode will result in very low resistance, which is interpreted as a very high temperature.
 If at any time during the freeze cycle the thermistor values fall outside of the valid temperature range of 20°F to 115°F ( -7˚C to 46˚C) the thermistor LED shall begin flashing 1 second ON, 1 second OFF on the control board and the pump pause shall default to begin at 3.75 minutes into the freeze cycle.
 At 3.75 minutes the pump will de-energize for a duration of 25 seconds, after which it will energize.
 Following the start of the pump the water inlet solenoid shall energize for 7 seconds regardless of the ice thickness float state.
 If the thermistor values are outside of the valid temperature range and then return to the valid temperature range, the following ice making cycle will use the thermistor to control the pump pause.

+Besides the valid temperature range diagnostics, there shall be an additional algorithm implemented between each freeze-cycle, which will check for drifts in thermistor resistance values over time.
+This is done by performing a thermistor value read 6 minutes into the current freeze cycle, then verifying that the temperature read is never above 35°F. If so, the next freeze cycle will use timed pump pause logic, which is defined as:

-If the thermistor terminal is open (e.g. a thermistor is not connected) the thermistor LED shall begin flashing 1 second ON, 1 second OFF on the control board and the pump pause shall occur at 3.75 minutes into the freeze cycle.
-At 3.75 minutes the pump will de-energize for a duration of 25 seconds, after which it will energize.
-Following the start of the pump the water inlet solenoid shall energize for 7 seconds regardless of the ice thickness float state.
+At 3.75 minutes, the pump will de-energize for a duration of 25 seconds, after which it will energize.
+Following the start of the pump, the water inlet solenoid shall energize for 7 seconds regardless of the ice thickness float state.

+A thermistor value read is performed again at the first activation of the low-water float (i.e. signifying that harvest is imminent); for comparison in the next freeze cycle.
+If either the current 6-minute temp or low-water-float temp is greater than 35°F, the machine shall default to use 25-second timed pump pause and 7-second water shot on the following cycle.
+No LED indications are required, unless the thermistor values fall outside of the valid temperature range of 20°F to 115°F ( -7˚C to 46˚C).

+If the thermistor terminal is open (e.g. a thermistor is not connected) or closed, (e.g. the thermistor has shorted) the thermistor LED shall begin flashing 1 second ON, 1 second OFF on the control board and the timed pump pause logic shall occur.

+Figure 4: Thermistor State Diagnostic Flow Chart

 Table 7: Thermistor R-T Curve